aishstha/100-days-of-code/log.md

 ### Day 2: August 28, 2020

 #### **Today's Progress**:
-1. **[Help on Stack Overflow](https://es.stackoverflow.com/questions/385290/problema-con-el-netbeans-y-los-audio-mp3/385486#385486)** | [GitHub Repository](https://github.com/pablohs1986/learningJavaSwing/tree/master/buttonWithMusic) (1h 5min):<br>A question from a colleague served to practice a bit of Java Swing.
+1. **[Helped on Stack Overflow](https://es.stackoverflow.com/questions/385290/problema-con-el-netbeans-y-los-audio-mp3/385486#385486)** | [GitHub Repository](https://github.com/pablohs1986/learningJavaSwing/tree/master/buttonWithMusic) (1h 5min):<br>A question from a colleague served to practice a bit of Java Swing.
 In this case, I had to configure a .mp3 file playing in the background and a button to exit the program.
 Also, I added the option to play .wav.

 #### **What I learned**:
 * Handle .MP3 and .WAV files in Java Swing.